Skip to main content

 info

-The Port Name is the Blackboard variable name that will be passed to and from the inner contents of this Subtree.
+The Port Name is the blackboard variable name that will be passed to and from the inner contents of this Subtree.
 For example, here we set it to grasp_pose (no brackets) so that it outputs the blackboard variable {grasp_pose} from its interior TransformPose Behavior.

 The Default Value is the text that will initially populate this port's value whenever the Subtree is added to an Objective.
 You can always change this default after adding the Subtree.
 For example, the port's value does not need to match the port name, and can be changed in the parent Objective.